Pipeline YAML Reference#

 pipeline file will be auto-promoted.

-The same will happen if the pipeline was initiated from the tag that has a name
+The same will happen if the pipeline was initiated from the tag with a name

 syntax, which is, in this case, any string that starts with v1.